Deanthropomorphising NLP: Can a Language Model Be Conscious?: Can an LLM Be Conscious?

 One way to measure the likelihood of LaMDA possessing consciousness would be to compute $\Phi^{max}$ of the underlying neural network.
 While the necessary software is available \citep{Mayner2018}, it is limited due to processing time depending on the number of nodes ($n$) as $O(n53^n)$.

 Instead, we propose to look at the basic properties of Transformer-based LLMs, such as LaMDA, and analyse to what degree they satisfy the postulates of IIT.
-We will use the work by \citet{Tononi2015}, who provide general guidance on assessing consciousness of various entities in light of IIT.
+We will use the work by Tononi and Koch \citep{Tononi2015}, who provide general guidance on assessing consciousness of various entities in light of IIT.

 Firstly, we need to consider what part of the data processing workflow of a LLM is most likely to form a \textit{complex} -- a sufficiently interconnected conceptual structure.
-Figure \ref{fig:generation} shows, how a sentence is generated in Transformer-based LLMs (more detailed explanation was previously given in section \ref{sec:LaMDAwork}).
+Fig \ref{fig:generation} shows, how a sentence is generated in Transformer-based LLMs.
 This has to be confronted with IIT's axiom of \textit{integration} --- can the system be partitioned into several modules with little difference to cause-effect structure?
 Indeed, this seems to be the case, as while each iteration of Transformer is tightly interconnected internally, it communicates with the subsequent iteration only by producing a single word.

+Specifically, the IIT’s axiom of integration can be verified by taking a partitioning (in our case, between executions of an LLM) and comparing the number of links between the modules and within the connected modules.
+The number of links between the modules corresponds to a single word, which in LaMDA is represented through 8192 numbers \citep{thoppilan2022lamda}.
+The number of links within a module is at least the number of non-embedding weights in a model, which equals 137 billion\footnote{In practice more, since some weights are re-used for many neuron connections in a Transformer architecture.} in the most advanced LaMDA \citep{thoppilan2022lamda}.
+The links within modules outnumber those between them by at least 8 orders of magnitude, meaning the connection could be considered very weak.

-Thus, the whole generation process cannot possess consciousness.
-For the same reason, two people talking to each other (exchanging words) do not produce a common consciousness -- aggregates are not conscious \citep{Tononi2015}.
+Thus, the generation process cannot possess consciousness as a whole.
+For the same reason, two people talking to each other (exchanging words) do not produce a common consciousness -- weakly connected aggregates are not conscious \citep{Tononi2015}.